mmiele/TechnicalNotes/DASH-Test/documents/Glossary.md

 ### ASIC ###

-An **[Application Specific Integrated Circuit](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit)** (ASIC) is an integrated circuit (IC) chip customized for a particular use, rather than intended for general-purpose use.
+An **Application specific integrated circuit (ASIC)** is an integrated circuit (IC) chip customized for a particular use, rather than intended for general-purpose use.
 For example, a chip designed to run in a digital voice recorder is an ASIC.
 ASIC chips are typically built using metal-oxide-semiconductor (MOS) technology, as MOS integrated circuit chips.
+For more information, see [Application specific integrated circuit](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit).

 ## D ##